-The impressive cliffs are mostly Otowi Member with a layer of Tsherige Member at the top.
-The Tsherige Member caps most of the mesas of the Jemez Plateau, but is generally less thick than the underlying Otowi Member.
-This is likely because the caldera rim left by the Toledo event formed a modest topographic barrier to the younger flows.
+The cliffs are mostly Otowi Member with a layer of Tshirege Member at the top.
+The Tshirege Member caps most of the mesas of the Jemez Plateau, but is generally less thick than the underlying Otowi Member.
+This is likely because the caldera rim left by the Toledo event formed a modest topographic barrier to the later eruption.

 Similar impressive exposures are found along State Road 126, in Bear Canyon.

 54.885N 106 42.841W

 The prominent cliff at left is Otowi Member, with the Tshirege